Preparing for the New Baby

 Follow your child’s lead.
-When he wants to talk about the baby, take advantage of that, but as soon as his attention shifts elsewhere, let it go.
-Don’t push the topic.
+When they want to talk about the baby, take advantage of that, but as soon as their attention shifts elsewhere, let it go.
+Don’t force the topic.

 Take a sibling preparation class.
-If you’re in the Seattle area, learn more at www.greatstarts.org.
-Elsewhere, check with your local hospitals that offer childbirth preparation classes.
+Check with your local hospitals that offer childbirth preparation classes.
 They may offer sibling classes.

-Tell stories to your older child about when she was a baby.
-Look at her baby pictures together.
+Tell stories to your older child about when they were a baby.
+Look at their baby pictures together.

-Provide dolls and doll toys for your toddler to “practice” baby care behaviors he’ll soon see.
+Provide dolls and doll accessories for your toddler to “practice” baby care behaviors they’ll soon see.

 If there are any behaviors or routines that just won’t work after baby comes, try to change them at least 3 – 4 months before the birth, so your child has a chance to adapt, without feeling like it’s “the baby’s fault” things had to change.

-If one parent provides almost all the care for your child, try to increase the amount of time she receives care from other providers so she knows she has other adults she can rely on.
+If one parent provides almost all the care for your child, try to increase the amount of time they receive care from other providers so they know they have other adults to rely on.

 In the early weeks with the new baby